alexbn71/AgentDVR-Telegram/README.md

 Now you can fire "Manual Alert" and see what happen on Telegram.

+## NEW NEW NEW!
+A new way of doing the same job without the need for external resources (Apache/PHP)

+The Commands folder contains script that you must copy into AgentDVR Commands folder.
+If you use AgentDVR on Docker make sure to have the latest version because "curl" is not available on previous versions of this image.

+### Set these values to the new camera Action created

+Actions -> Action Configuration -> If = Manual Alert (just for testing purposes)

+Actions -> Action Configuration -> Then = Execute Command

+Actions -> Action Configuration -> File = telegram_sendphoto

+Actions -> Action Configuration -> Parameters = {ID} '{MSG}'

+Now you can fire "Manual Alert" and see what happen on Telegram.

 Share any improvements to the script with me so that everyone can benefit!

 Thats it!
 Enjoy.